PickNikRobotics/beta_moveit_website/_posts/2019-09-20-moveit-workshop-macau.md

 People attending ROSCon and/or IROS Macau will want to attend this one-day event which is being held at the Sheraton Grand Macao Hotel on Saturday, November 2, 2019, from 8:30am - 5:00pm.
 The MoveIt Workshop 2019 is geared towards experienced and advanced users of MoveIt, but novices are welcome to attend as well.

-For videos of the presentations, see the [playlist](https://www.youtube.com/playlist?list=PL2V08eX0CdgCazaFSjXGhfn3vcFAUH8NS)
+For videos of the presentations, see the <a href="https://www.youtube.com/playlist?list=PL2V08eX0CdgCazaFSjXGhfn3vcFAUH8NS" target="_blank">playlist</a>

 ### Sponsored by